Many or all companies we feature compensate us. Compensation and editorial

 Generally speaking, you can pay off your mortgage faster with a HELOC if your HELOC interest rate is lower and you pay the same amount toward your HELOC as you did your mortgage.

-Assume, for example, that you owe $200,000 on your mortgage with a 7.5% APR.
-You withdraw $200,000 from a HELOC with a 5.5% APR to cover your mortgage balance.
+Assume, for example, you owe $200,000 on your mortgage with a 7.5% rate.
+You withdraw $200,000 from a HELOC with a 5.5% rate to cover your mortgage balance.

-Loan typePaymentTime to payoff
+Loan typePaymentTime to pay off

-Mortgage (7.5% APR)$1,50024 years
+Mortgage (7.5% rate)$1,50024 years

-HELOC (5.5% APR)$1,50017 years
+HELOC (5.5% rate)$1,50017 years

 Having a mortgage won’t necessarily prevent you from getting approved for a HELOC, but it will reduce the size of your HELOC.